Top Electric Vehicle Picks on the Motability Scheme

 For individuals looking to reduce their emissions and also their fuel bills, an EV is an excellent choice.
 Plus, nowadays there’s an electric vehicle for every individual – with options spanning from compact city cars to spacious SUVs.

-If you’re searching for something electric for your next Motability car, we’ve selected five great options, currently available on the scheme.
+If you’re looking for something electric for your next Motability car, we’ve selected three great options, currently available on the Scheme.

-Take a look at our run-down below to see if there’s an option for you.
+Take a look at our run-down below to see if there’s something for you.

 Honda e 36kWh